Best 4K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 4K TVs you can buy in 2020.

 These TVs are the very best options for feasting your eyes on all the Ultra HD content that's now available - the likes of Amazon, Netflix, Disney+, Google Play Movies, Apple TV and Sky Q are jam-packed with 4K at this point.
 Plus you can buy 4K Ultra HD Blu-rays.
 Basically, there's never been a better time to take the plunge.

 Below you'll find TVs of various sizes, budgets and technologies, from 55 inch TVs to OLED TVs, small TVs to cheap TVs, and even 8K TVs.
-Do take a look at our guide on how to choose the right TV for your needs, and check out our round-up of the best TV wall mounts if you're looking to get your set on the wall.
+If gaming is your priority, take a look at our round-up of the best gaming TVs you can buy, which goes into extra detail on game-specific features to look our for.

 LG's first 2020 OLED is a barnstormer.
 While we'd usually like to start the year with the C-class model, which is the most affordable set with all of the best picture processing, this GX takes that same picture and adds more powerful sound and a beautiful design.